 – type of subsequent distress communication (telephony);

-– transmit the DSC distress relay call;
+– transmit the DSC distress alert relay;

 – prepare for the subsequent distress traffic by tuning the transmitter and the radiotelephony receiver to the distress traffic channel in the same band, i.e. 2 182 kHz on MF and channel 16 on VHF, while waiting for the DSC distress acknowledgement.

-1.5 Acknowledgement of a DSC distress relay call received from a coast station
+1.5 Acknowledgement of a digital selective calling distress alert relay received from a coast station

-Coast stations, after having received and acknowledged a DSC distress alert, may if necessary, retransmit the information received as a DSC distress relay call, addressed to all ships (VHF only), all ships in a specific geographical area (MF/HF only), or a specific ship.
+Coast stations, after having received and acknowledged a DSC distress alert, may if necessary, retransmit the information received as a DSC distress alert relay, addressed to all ships (VHF only), all ships in a specific geographical area (MF/HF only), or a specific ship.

-Ships receiving a distress relay call transmitted by a coast station shall not use DSC to acknowledge the call, but should acknowledge the receipt of the call by radiotelephony on the distress traffic channel in the same band in which the relay call was received, i.e. 2 182 kHz on MF, channel 16 on VHF.
+Ships receiving a distress alert relay transmitted by a coast station shall not use DSC to acknowledge the call, but should acknowledge the receipt of the call by radiotelephony on the distress traffic channel in the same band in which the relay call was received, i.e. 2 182 kHz on MF, channel 16 on VHF.

-Acknowledge the receipt of the distress relay call by transmitting the following by radiotelephony on the distress traffic frequency in the same band in which the DSC distress relay call was received:
+Acknowledge the receipt of the distress alert relay by transmitting a message, in accordance with the provisions of RR No. 32.23, by radiotelephony on the distress traffic frequency in the same band in which the DSC distress alert relay was received.

-– “MAYDAY” RELAY,

-– the 9-digit identity or the call sign or other identification of the calling coast station,

-– “this is”,

-– the 9-digit identity or call sign or other identification of own ship,

-– “RECEIVED MAYDAY RELAY”.

-1.6 Acknowledgement of a DSC distress relay call received from another ship
+1.6 Acknowledgement of a digital selective calling distress relay call received from another ship

-Ships receiving a distress relay call from another ship shall follow the same procedure as for acknowledgement of a distress alert, i.e. the procedure given in § 1.2 above.
+Ships receiving a distress alert relay from another ship shall follow the same procedure as for acknowledgement of a distress alert, i.e. the procedure given in § 1.2 above.

-1.7 Cancellation of an inadvertent distress alert
+1.7 Cancellation of an inadvertent digital selective calling distress alert

-A station transmitting an inadvertent distress alert shall cancel the distress alert using the following procedure:
+A station transmitting an inadvertent DSC distress alert shall cancel the distress alert using the following procedure:

+1.7.1 Immediately cancel the distress alert by transmitting a DSC self-cancel on all the frequencies where the inadvertent DSC distress alert was transmitted, if the ship station is capable hereof.
+A DSC self-cancel is a distress acknowledgement where the self-id and the distress id is identical as defined in Recommendation ITU-R M.493.

-1.7.1 Immediately cancel the distress alert aurally over the telephony distress traffic channel associated with each DSC channel on which the “distress alert” was transmitted.
+1.7.2 Subsequently cancel the distress alert aurally over the telephony distress traffic channel associated with each DSC channel on which the “distress alert” was transmitted, by transmitting a message in accordance with the provisions of RR No. 32.53E.

-1.7.2 Monitor the telephony distress traffic channel associated with the DSC channel on which the distress was transmitted, and respond to any communications concerning that distress alert as appropriate.
+1.7.3 Monitor the telephony distress traffic channel associated with the DSC channel on which the distress was transmitted, and respond to any communications concerning that distress alert as appropriate.